hikes for beginners

 Big Soddy Creek Gulf

 Next up is Big Soddy Creek Gulf.
 Just like Leggett Point, there’s other connecting trails.
 But the main starting trail can be enjoyed without much effort.
 The trail is wide and fairly flat for the first mile.
 There’s a waterfall near the mile one mile marker.
 Soon after that there’s a small creek crossing.
 If the water is low and you can cross, go to the right and you’ll soon find a beautiful blue hole about half a mile in.
 If you only want to hike a mile roundtrip, there’s a closer place to swim half a mile from the trailhead.
 All these features can be explored with only an 80ft elevation change.
-Be sure to visit during the right season.
-You can plan to visit Big Soddy Creek Gulf in the summer or after a winter rain to experience the same trail in different ways.
+Be sure to visit during the right season to experience the same trail in different ways.
+You can plan to visit in the summer to beat the heat or after a winter rain to see more waterfalls.
+For more details about this park, trails, and a map, read my Complete Guide to Big Soddy Creek Gulf.

 Distance: 1-3 miles